quarian/psychic-dangerzone/README.md

 psychic-dangerzone
 ==================

-A repository for thesis papers
+This repository contains my thesis (in Finnish) about parallelizing video encoding.